MukulDhiman03/ReactJSInteviewPrep/README.md

     },[dependency array])
 ```

-- Every time after rendering of the component, but dependency array changes the behavious of useEffect()
+- It runs every time after rendering of the component, but dependency array changes the behavious of useEffect().

 - If no dependency array , that means useEffect() call on every render.

 - If empty dependency array , then it gets call on initial render and just for once.

-- If dependency array has something , then it will call when the state in dependency gets change.
+- If dependency array has something , then it will call after the initial render and when the state mentioned in dependency gets change.

 ```js
 <div className="app">